List of U.S. states and territories by area

-This is a complete list of the U.S. states, its federal district and its major territories ordered by total area, land area and water area.
+This is a complete list of all 50 U.S. states, its federal district (Washington, D.C.) and its major territories ordered by total area, land area and water area.
 The water area includes inland waters, coastal waters, the Great Lakes and territorial waters.
 Glaciers and intermittent bodies of water are counted as land area.
-Alaska accounts for 17.53% of the total area; Texas for 7.07%; only 6 states account for 3% or more of the total area and only 17 for more than 2%.
+Currently, the largest U.S. state is Alaska.